THORDesignStudio/pfb-ridespot-api-spec/readme.md

-# PeopleForBikes Ridespot Integration Specification
+# PeopleForBikes Ridespot Integration RFC
 RFC for how to extend the [Ridespot](https://www.ridespot.org) website/API to support the needs of the [PeopleForBikes' main website](https://www.peopleforbikes.org) and other properties like [PFB Keep Riding](https://www.pfbkeepriding.org/)

 ## Description